-A number of studies highlight the impact of firm characteristics on employment creation, but their firm-level focus makes it difficult to draw inferences about the consequences of reallocation across firms for aggregate employment, and about the relationship between employment and output, as we do in this paper.
-A strand of this literature focuses on the relationship between firm-level adjustments and employment dynamics and shows how different firms exhibit different cyclical patterns of net job creation.2 Using US private sector firm-level data, Neumark et al. (2011) find an inverse relationship between net job growth rates and firm size, with small firms contributing disproportionately to net job creation.3 However, Haltiwanger et al. (2013) find that these results do not hold when firms' age is taken into account.
+A number of studies highlight the impact of firm characteristics on employment creation.
+Elsby and Michaels (2013) develop a search and matching model with endogenous job destruction adopting a Pareto distribution for idiosyncratic firm productivity and, aggregating up from the microeconomic behaviour, they show that the model can account for the key stylised facts concerning the amplitude and propagation of the dynamics of worker flows in and out of unemployment over the business cycle.
+In most cases, however, a focus on the firm-level makes it difficult to draw inferences about the consequences of reallocation across firms for aggregate employment, and about the relationship between employment and output, as we do in this paper.
+One strand of the literature focuses on the relationship between firm-level adjustments and employment dynamics and shows how different firms exhibit different cyclical patterns of net job creation.4 For instance, using US private sector firm-level data, Neumark et al. (2011) find an inverse relationship between net job growth rates and firm size, with small firms contributing disproportionately to net job creation.5 However, Haltiwanger et al. (2013) find that these results do not hold when firms' age is taken into account.
 Moscarini and Postel-Vinay (2012) study the effect of firm characteristics on firm-level job creation.
 They show that large employers are more cyclically sensitive than smaller ones, shedding proportionally more jobs in recessions and creating more jobs during booms.
-Our findings that aggregate employment is more responsive to output changes when industries are dominated by smaller firms might appear, at first glance, to contradict those of Moscarini and Postel-Vinay (2012).
-However, their contribution has a different focus: they show that the size of a firm can affect its growth in a manner that depends on labour market conditions.
-Instead, we consider how the size distribution of firms within an industry affects the industry-level (as opposed to firm-level) employment fluctuations.
-That we find employment to be more responsive to output changes in industries whose firm-size distribution is more skewed towards smaller firms needs not be inconsistent with the evidence that larger firms are more cyclically sensitive than smaller ones for a given industry distribution.
-As we shall explain below, this is because aggregate employment responses to an output shock reflect the effect of intra-industry reallocations on employment adjustments at both the intensive and the extensive margin.
+Our result, that aggregate employment is more responsive to output changes in industries whose firm-size distribution has a higher density of smaller firms might, appear at first glance to contradict this evidence.
+However, these two results need not be inconsistent with each other.
+As we shall explain below, this is because aggregate employment responses to an output shock reflect the effect of intra-industry reallocations on employment adjustments at both the intensive and the extensive margin.6

-2 For an earlier theoretical contribution see Hopenhayn and Rogerson (1993).
+4 For an earlier theoretical contribution see Hopenhayn and Rogerson (1993).